daltonmaag/fonttools/Doc/source/designspaceLib/readme.rst

 What is currently not supported is e.g.

-1. A setup where different sources sit at the same logical location in the design space, think "Thingamabob Regular" and "Thingamabob SmallCaps Regular".
+1. A setup where different sources sit at the same logical location in the design space, think "MyFont Regular" and "MyFont SmallCaps Regular". (this situation could be encoded by adding a "SmallCaps" discrete axis, if that makes sense).
 2. Anisotropic locations for axis labels.
-3. Variation sub-spaces without at least one interpolating axis.
-4. More than one discrete axis-subset per axis in the ``variable-font`` element.

 9.2 Older versions
 ------------------